RabbitBio/RabbitV/README.md

 * is clean data after quality filtering
 * the file names can be specified by `-o` for SE data, or `-o` and `-O` for PE data.

-You can download `k-mer` files, `k-mer collection` files of viruses from  http://opengene.org/uniquekmer/viral/index.html , `k-mer collection` files from [http://opengene.org/viral.kc.fasta.gz](http://opengene.org/viral.kc.fasta.gz) .
-For more details, you can see [https://github.com/OpenGene/UniqueKMER](https://github.com/OpenGene/UniqueKMER).
+You can download `k-mer` files of viruses from  http://opengene.org/uniquekmer/viral/index.html, if you want work with kmer collections, run [RabbitUniq](https://github.com/RabbitBio/RabbitUniq) to get the kmer collection file first.

 # get RabbitV
 ## compile from source